towersvault/shinpokered/README.md

   - The 1.5x EXP boost function now has overflow protection
   - EXP Gained can now print up to five digits instead of four
   - The "<LF>" character mapping can be used as a line-feed
+  - Added rom hack version tracking for save files
+    - It's a single byte in the save file that gets incremented each version
+    - If the save byte does not match, the player is automatically warped back to Pallet Town
+    - Helps prevent crashes and glitches when updating an older save file

 -Changes to fishing
   - Good rod has an expanded 'mon list and level range